By John Dionicio Sanchez – Black Widow 49/Kingsman 39 – 1968

 Initially, I was extremely busy developing various contact with radar control, onsite C&C, (command and control), and navigating towards our target.
 Our copilot, H2O, was flying the aircraft and was unusually quiet, as was the rest of the crew.
 I knew they were scared, but also ready to do their jobs.
 We were flying totally on instruments at an altitude of 8,500 feet, staying above the mountains in our flight path, airspeed around 100 knots.
 The other aircraft were in formation and flying off my lead.
 Knowing pilots, I knew that each one of them was also on top of our location.

 We were now about halfway to target, approaching the eastern edge of the A Shau Valley mountains.
-I reminded the rest of the crew that if we encountered anti-aircraft fire that we would break formation, take evasive action, and regroup on the other side of the Valley.
+I reminded the rest of the flight that if we encountered anti-aircraft fire that we would break formation, take evasive action, and regroup on the other side of the Valley.
 Specially conscious of radar-guided 37-millimeter anti-aircraft weapons (a similar weapon to the one Jane Fonda sat on and smiled for the North Vietnamese photographers in Hanoi), we entered the Valley.
 I can still feel the fresh, almost cool air coming in the cockpit through the open windows and open doors of the Huey.
 The stars were especially evident in the blackness that surrounded us on this early morning Spring Flight.

 The anticipation of what was ahead of us was now ever-present, and I began to sense a feeling I had not felt before.
 The sensation was impossible to ignore and it only became more intense.
 I was overcome with a deep, profound, evil, soul-absorbing feeling of fear.

 In all my time in Vietnam, I had not had this sensation.
 I felt extremely vulnerable, a sensation that would haunt me for almost half a century.
 I tried to suppress this feeling by telling myself that we had just made it through the A Shau Valley without any hostile fire, all aircraft gauges were fine, and we were flying straight and level.
-But this feeling was in every part of my being.
-Now came a radio message from the C&C aircraft onsite of our target that partially diverted my attention, requesting our ETA, and I indicated that we were about 20 minutes out.
+But this Evil feeling was in every part of my being.
+Now came a radio message from the C&C aircraft onsite of our target that diverted my attention, requesting our ETA, and I indicated that we were about 20 minutes out.
 As we got closer to our target, I could begin to see flares in the night sky and knew we were inbound to a major event.

 The fear was ever-present, as I had thoughts of my wife Betty, my son John Jr., whom I had not seen yet, (he was born a month and a half after my arrival in Vietnam), and the rest of my family.
-I contacted C&C again and said that our flight was going to orbit the east of the mountain.
+I contacted C&C again and said that our flight was going to orbit east of the mountain.
 I made contact with the Special Forces Operator on the mountain top.
 I could hear through the radio the nonstop rat-tat-tat-tat of automatic weapons fire in the LZ.

 I told him that at 30-second intervals, after my lead run, each aircraft would break out of formation and head to the mountaintop to extract our troops.
 I stated that I wanted the American wounded and/or KIA loaded first and that I would be able to extract a maximum of 10 people at a time, and did not want to be on the ground for more than 10 seconds.
 The other people would advise him of the number of people they could extract.

 The scene was one of intense confrontation and madness, with flares illuminating the entire area, and both sides exchanging fire with a variety of automatic weapons and mortars.
 Tracer bullets were flying from all around the perimeter in both directions.
 Each tracer was followed by four other bullets and then another tracer bullet.
-F4 Phantoms and Navy Crusader jets were dropping massive bombs that exploded with massive shock waves and destruction.
+F4 Phantoms and Navy jets were dropping huge bombs that exploded with massive shock waves and destruction.
 This was as bad as I had experienced in Vietnam.